poplingue/dataesr-paysage-ui/README.md

 yarn cy:run-rec
 ```

-`cypress/integration/paysage/3-user/account.spec.js` needs Mollie Dickinson Inactive and Mollie Dickinson Active users.
+Tests in `cypress/integration/paysage/user/**.spec.js` need Mollie Dickinson Inactive and Mollie Dickinson Active users.
 Be certain to have it in DB for Cypress account tests.

 ```
 {